dervinism/minis/README.md

 1. You can run 'minis' in parallel fashion.
 To do so, go to the Optimisation options menu and click on Change options.
 In the Options window change the Number of parallel cores parameter to another value (e.g., 4).
 Click OK.
 2. 'minis' can also be executed on a computing cluster.
 The ```source_code``` directory contains a Matlab script file called ```minisCluster.m``` that can be used to launch 'minis' on a cluster.
 3. If the Down-going tick box is marked, the recording trace will be inverted.
-4. Software documentation is available [here](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf).
+4. Software documentation is available [here](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf) (now partly outdated, refer to the manuscripts).
 5. Read all of the instructions in the README file before you use minis.

 ## Installation and launch instructions